Sucrose 6F-alpha-galactosyltransferase

-Thus, the two substrates of this enzyme are UDP-galactose and sucrose, whereas its two products are UDP and 6F-alpha-D-galactosylsucrose.
+The two substrates of this enzyme characterised from sesame are sucrose and UDP-galactose.
+Its products are planteose and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-galactose:sucrose 6F-alpha-D-galactosyltransferase.
 Other names in common use include uridine diphosphogalactose-sucrose 6F-alpha-galactosyltransferase, UDPgalactose:sucrose 6fru-alpha-galactosyltransferase, and sucrose 6F-alpha-galactotransferase.